sonaleebhattacharyya/Raga-clock/readme.txt

 I also included a url of an artist performing this raga that the user can listen to.

-Finally, I created an input button where the user can modify the database by adding other ragas appropriate to that time of day (put request).
+Then, I created an input button where the user can modify the database by adding other ragas appropriate to that time of day (put request).

+Post and Delete Requests: